-The EQA will check the qualifications for assessors and IQAs.
-Where assessors or IQAs are qualified with D units or A and V awards, they must operate to the new standards for assessment and quality assurance.
+The EQA will check the qualifications for Tutors / Assessors and IQAs.
+Where Tutors / Assessors or IQAs are qualified with D units or A and V awards, they must operate to the new standards for assessment and quality assurance.
 They do not need to achieve the new awards, but evidence of an updating session should be available that indicates their understanding of the new requirements, particularly with regard to assessment requirements / strategies and independent assessment.